Close-coupled cooling

-Air Conditioner Types
+Air conditioner types

-Commercially available close coupled solutions can be divided into two categories: Open-Loop and Closed-Loop.
+Commercially available close-coupled solutions can be divided into two categories: open-loop and closed-loop.

-Open-Loop Configuration
+Open-loop configuration

-Open-Loop configurations are not totally independent from the room they are installed, and air flows interact with the ambient room environment.
+Open-loop configurations are not totally independent of the room in which they are installed, and air flows interact with the surrounding conditions of the room.

-In-Row Air Conditioners
+In-row air conditioners

-Row-Based Air Conditioning units are installed inside the rack rows.
-Air flows generally follow short and linear paths, reducing, in this way, the necessary power needed to start up the fans and increasing the energy efficiency.
+Row-based air conditioning units are installed inside the rack's rows.
+Air flows generally follow short and linear paths, reducing the necessary power needed to start up the fans, therefore increasing energy efficiency.

-A Row-Based cooling solution offers one advantage with respect to the Room-Based solution, since the former one can be better adapted to the needs of cooling for specific rows; it is anyway appropriate not to locate the conditioning units at the beginning or at the end of the rows to maximise their performance.
+A row-based cooling solution can be better than a single cooling system for the room, since it can be better adapted to the needs of cooling for specific rows.

-Rear Door Heat Exchangers
+Rear door heat exchangers

-This type of solution is based on the substitution of the rear door of an existing rack.
+A rear door heat exchanger type of solution substitutes the rear door of an existing rack with a heat exchange system.

-These heat exchangers leverage the front-to-back air dissipation of most of the IT equipments: the servers dissipate warm air, which passes the heat exchanger coil and is returned to the room at an agreeable temperature.
+These heat exchangers leverage the front-to-back pattern of energy loss present in most of the IT equipment: the servers dissipate warm air, which passes the heat exchanger coil and is returned to the room at a cooler temperature.

-The cooling units of this category do not occupy additional space, so they are particularly indicated either to cool all the spaces originally designed as data centers, or to integrate an already existing cooling system.
+Because these cooling units do not take up additional space, they are particularly suitable either to cool all the spaces originally designed as data centers, or as a way to integrate an already existing cooling system.

-Overhead Heat Exchangers
+Overhead heat exchangers

-Generally, a heat exchanger of this type discharges air from the ceiling into the cold aisle whereas the exhaust air rises into the vents in the ceiling; in Close Coupled system cases, the units are positioned directly above the servers, making the cold air delivery and hot air return much more precise.
+Generally, a heat exchanger takes air from the ceiling into the cold aisle, and air vents in the ceiling follow air's natural flow; in close-coupled system cases, the units are positioned directly above the servers, making the cold air delivery and hot air return much more precise.

-A system of this type, being positioned vertically, does not need further floor space in the room.
+A system of this type, being positioned vertically, does not need floor space in the room.

-Closed-Loop Configuration
+Closed-loop configuration

-The Closed-Loop cooling typologies act independently from the room they are installed; the rack and the heat exchanger work exclusively with one another, creating an internal microclimate.
+The closed-loop cooling configurations act independently of the room in which they are installed; the rack and the heat exchanger work exclusively with one another, creating an internal microclimate.

-In Rack Cooling
+In rack cooling

-The cooling system is adjoint to the server rack and both of them are completely sealed; the solid doors on the enclosure and In-Row Air Conditioners contain the air flow, directing cold air to the server inlet and exhaust air, by using fans, through the cooling coil.
+The cooling system is next to the server rack and both of them are completely sealed; the solid doors on the enclosure and in-row air conditioners contain the air flow, directing cold air to the server inlet, and exhaust air through the cooling coil by using fans.

-The Close-Loop design allows a very focused cooling at rack level and it is possible to install very dense equipment disregarding the ambient environment, giving flexibility to use unconventional spaces to install the IT equipment.
+The closed-loop design allows for very focused cooling at the rack level and it is possible to install very dense IT equipment disregarding the external environment, enabling flexibility to use unconventional spaces to install the equipment.